-In 2018, Home County Music & Art Festival celebrates 45 years of being London’s premier summer festival with our 47th annual festival.
-The first Home County took place in 1974, so that's 46 years of music, art and food, in downtown London’s beautiful Victoria Park.
+In 2019, Home County Music & Art Festival celebrates being London’s premier summer festival with our 47th annual festival.
+The first Home County took place in 1974, so that's 46 years of music, art and food in downtown London’s beautiful Victoria Park.
 This ‘admission by donation’ event features Canada’s best roots, traditional and indie folk/pop acts.

 The festival site is wheelchair accessible and close to Richmond Row shopping and downtown hotels.

 2016 Top 100 Festivals & Events Ontario

 For the 7th Year in a row, the Home County Music & Art Festival was chosen by Festivals & Events Ontario as one of Ontario’s Top 100 Festivals in Ontario.

 2014 -2016 Best Local Festival/Event Runner-Up